zfeizollahi/dsc-v2-mod1-final-project-online-ds-sp-000/README.md

 #### What to expect from the Project Review

 Project reviews are focused on preparing you for technical interviews.
-Treat project reviews as if they were technical interviews, in both attitude and technical presentation *(sometimes technical interviews will feel arbitrary or unfair - if you want to get the job, commentiing on that is seldom a good choice)*.
+Treat project reviews as if they were technical interviews, in both attitude and technical presentation *(sometimes technical interviews will feel arbitrary or unfair - if you want to get the job, commenting on that is seldom a good choice)*.

 The project review is comprised of a 45 minute 1:1 session with one of the instructors.
 During your project review, be prepared to: